bloodtoha/Lurneyes/README.md

 # LURNEYES - Personal Portfolio

-This is the source code for my personal portfolio website.
-The website showcases my work, skills, and contact information, designed to be responsive and visually appealing.
+This is the source code for the portfolio website.
+The website, which features my work, skills, and contact information, is designed to be responsive and visually appealing.

 ## Features